jarelllama/Scam-Blocklist/SOURCES.md

 | [dnstwist](https://github.com/elceef/dnstwist) | Phishing | | |
 | [openSquat](https://github.com/atenreiro/opensquat) | Phishing | Yes | - |
 | [r/Scams](https://www.reddit.com/r/Scams/) | Any | Yes | - |

+[^1]: Only domains found in the NRD feed are used for the light version.